DisplayLink: DL-5xxx (2014)

 The DL-5xxx series was the first USB 3.0 graphics chipset to support 4K UHD resolutions.
 The chipset was launched in 2014 at Interop.

 DL-6xxx (2016)

 The DL-6xxx series was announced at CES 2016.
-This chip supports dual 4Kp60 displays over a USB-C or USB Standard A connector.
+This version supports dual 4Kp60 displays over a USB 3.0 connection via a USB Type-C or USB Type-A connector.

 OS Support

 DisplayLink technology does not install any hardware on the USB host device, therefore a driver must be installed.
 DisplayLink drivers for several operating systems are available.

 There are unofficial reverse-engineered specifications available for older revisions of DisplayLink technology.

 Microsoft Windows

-The current DisplayLink drivers (June 2017) support Windows 7, Windows 8, Windows 8.1 and Windows 10.
+The current DisplayLink drivers (June 2017) support Windows 7, Windows 8, Windows 8.1, and Windows 10.
 Support for Windows XP (32bit only) and Windows Vista is available with older DisplayLink driver versions.

 There is no support for Windows RT versions.

 Apple macOS

 DisplayLink drivers are available for OS X 10.8 and later but newer DisplayLink chipsets require newer versions of the driver, which in turn require more recent macOS versions.

-DisplayLink confirmed that macOS version 10.13.4 through 10.13.6 broke compatibility with their driver.
-DisplayLink is supported on macOS 10.14.

-macOS 10.13.4 introduced support for external graphics processors also known as eGPUs.
+DisplayLink confirmed that macOS versions 10.13.4 through 10.13.6 broke compatibility with their driver.
+DisplayLink is supported on macOS 10.14. macOS 10.13.4 introduced support for external graphics processors also known as eGPUs.